kjrm/personal-website/_posts/2020-06-16-THE FOUR DIMENSIONS OF COOPERATIVE CAPITAL.md

 Further, many urbanists suggest that the comingling of different groups of people in public spaces can act counter to the human tendency to otherize those who appear unfamiliar [10].
 In other words, peoples&#39; accessibility to many diverse others can encourage cosmopolitan attitudes.
 Hence, the transportation network of a city can be a great equalizer, and tool of cooperation, to the degree that it allows seamless travel between neighbourhoods and prevents isolated homogenous pockets from forming.

-Conjugate to communication, transportation permits the furtherdivision of labour in society, and the resulting gains in productivity [11].
+Conjugate to communication, transportation permits the further division of labour in society, and the resulting gains in productivity [11].

 <br>
 **COMPUTATION**